 Add the chilli powder, yoghurt, garlic, ginger, garam masala and fenugreek, tossing well to coat and distribute evenly.
 Cover and refrigerate for 3 hours.

 Thread the chicken pieces onto skewers, season with a little more garam masala or fenugreek if desired.
 Roast on the middle rack for 5 to 6 minutes.
 Baste with a little oil and continue roasting for 3 to 4 minutes.

 Check if the chicken is done by cutting into one of the larger pieces.
 If it is still pink in the middle, roast for another 3 to 5 minutes and check again.

-To make the sauce, heat the ghee in a frying pan over a medium-high heat and add the onions.
-Fry until soft and golden brown, stirring regularly.
-Meanwhile, grind the seeds from the cardamom pods, the cinnamon stick and cloves to a smooth powder using a pestle and mortar or a mill.
+To make the sauce, heat the fat in a frying pan over a medium-high heat and add the whole spices.
+Toast oil the spices crack.
+Add the onions, and fry them until soft and golden brown, stirring regularly.

-Stir the pureed ginger and garlic into the onions and fry for a couple of minutes, stirring, then add the powdered spices and fry for a minute or so.
-Add the tomatoes and tomato puree plus 300ml water.
+Stir the garlic ginger paste into the onions and fry for a couple of minutes, stirring, then add the powdered spices and fry for a minute or so.
+Add the tomatoes, tomato puree, 300ml of water and the sugar.
 Bring to a simmer, turn the heat down to medium and cook until reduced slightly.

-Puree the sauce until smooth.
+Puree the sauce until smooth and pass through a sieve to remove any shards of spice.
 Once the chicken is done, return the pureed sauce to the pan on a medium heat.
-Stir any remaining marinade into the sauce, along with the chillies, sugar, cream and paprika.
-Add the prepared chicken, fenugreek and garam masala and cook for about five minutes.
+Stir any remaining marinade into the sauce, along with the chillies and cream.
+Add the prepared chicken and cook for about five minutes.
 Adjust seasoning.